 10 miles per dollar (5 membership rewards points + 5 SkyMiles) x $2,800 x 1.61 cent mile value – $150 in baggage fees = $301

 That said, if you don’t typically check your luggage, then you will earn more overall using the Platinum card.

 As one of the top credit cards American Express has to offer, the hefty price tag is the biggest bottleneck for those considering a travel rewards card.
 If up-front money is less of a concern for you, then you may want to consider the American Express Platinum card.

 Besides the impressive rewards rate, you’ll find the most valuable way to make up the cost is by taking advantage of the laundry list of annual credits, luxury hotel and travel privileges plus sought-after card protections.

 Best card for someone who wants a lot of travel benefits: The Amex Platinum card

 One of the chief reasons why super-premium cards get such good press – including from us – is because they offer such a considerable amount of value in exchange for a high fee.
-For example, the Platinum card is best known for offering an up-to-$200 airline fee credit, up to $200 worth of Uber rides, up to a $179 fee credit for Clear membership, up to $200 in hotel credits for select reservations, airport lounge access and more.
+For example, the Platinum card is best known for offering an up-to-$200 airline fee credit, up to $200 worth of Uber rides, up to a $179 fee credit for Clear membership, up to $200 in hotel credits for select reservations (minimum two-night stay required), airport lounge access and more.